abicorios/rails_by_docker/README.md

 # rails_by_docker
-It is the simple wey to develop the Ruby on Rails web-applicatins by the Docker.
+It is the simple wey to develop the Ruby on Rails web-applications by the Docker.
 # Requirements
 Install the Docker https://docs.docker.com/install/ and do the postinstall steps https://docs.docker.com/install/linux/linux-postinstall/